hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-testing-opsramp-apis-with-pytest-fixtures.md

     }
 ```
 ## Define fixture to get Access Token
-You can transform the above function as a PyTest Fixture by simply decorating the code as shown below.
+You can transform the above function as a PyTest fixture by simply decorating the code as shown below.

 ```python